The title of the post: “Best Prospect Research Tools to Find High-Impact Donors.”

 Get in touch with the TouchPoints team to get pricing information.

-Now that you’ve explored our list of the best prospect research tools on the market, you’ve likely got an idea of the solutions your team needs to optimize the prospecting process.
-Once you get up and running with a tool, use these tips to get the most value out of it:
+Now that you’ve explored our list of the best prospect research tools on the market, you likely have an idea of the solutions your team needs to invest in to optimize the prospecting process.
+Once you get up and running with a tool (or a few tools), use these tips to get as much value out of it as possible:

-• Train your team to use the tools.
-For your new prospect research tools to be truly useful, you need to make sure that the people on your team that will be using them most often know how to use them and can integrate the tools into their regular workflow.
-If possible, work with the provider to set up a demo of the tool or a training session.
-And don’t forget to leverage ongoing customer service to make sure your team gets all their questions answered.
+• Train your team to use the software.
+For prospect research platforms to be truly useful, the people on your team who will be using them most often need to know how to leverage them as part of their regular workflow.
+If possible, have them watch a demo or attend a training session led by the provider.
+And don’t forget to take advantage of ongoing customer service offerings to make sure your team gets all of their questions answered!

-• Keep your data tidy.
-A lot of your prospecting work will rely on the data that your organization already has in its CRM.
-Keep your data clean so that it will provide useful insights during the research process.
-You may want to set up a regular data check-up routine where you check for outdated or inaccurate entries.
-You should also consider having your data appended if you find holes in your donor profiles.
+• Keep your data clean.
+Much of your prospecting work relies on the data your organization already has in its donor database.
+Regularly audit your database to remove outdated, duplicate, or ambiguous information so it can continue to provide useful insights as you identify and reach out to prospects.
+You should also consider having your data appended if you find information gaps.

-• Use your prospect research tools with your larger purpose in mind.
-As you conduct prospect research, it can be easy to get caught up in numbers and charitable giving fun facts about individual donors.
-While building relationships with your donors is essential, remember the “why” behind your prospecting efforts.
-Strive to connect your prospecting work to your larger mission, and remind yourself often about your end goal for prospecting in the first place—to better serve your beneficiaries!
+Additionally, while building relationships with donors is essential, remember the “why” behind your major gift fundraising efforts.
+Strive to connect your research to your larger mission, and remind yourself often about your end goal for prospecting—to better serve your community!

 Final Thoughts

 The better your prospect research tools, the better your prospect research efforts will be.
-Make sure you’re considering the right solutions by reviewing our list of top providers, and make sure to do your homework on the tools that make it to the top of your own list.
-As you leverage the right tools, you’ll be more equipped to find the donors and prospects who want to give large gifts to organizations like yours and are able to.
-Good luck!
+This list of top providers is just your first stop—do your homework on the tools that make it to the top of your nonprofit’s list before making your final decision.
+As you leverage your chosen software and resources, you’ll be better equipped to find the right prospective donors for all of your organization’s large-scale fundraising needs.

 Additional Resources